2.8. MATLAB Functions¶

 end

-Function with two return values and two input arguments
+This function has two return values and two input arguments.

 function [outPut1, outPut2] = my2ndFunction(input1, input2)